SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 to evaluate simple conditions with only a few possible outcomes.
-The ``switch`` statement is better suited to more complex conditions with multiple possible permutations, or situations where pattern-matching can help to select an appropriate code branch to execute.
+The ``switch`` statement is better suited to more complex conditions with multiple possible permutations, and is useful in situations where pattern-matching can help select an appropriate code branch to execute.

 .. _ControlFlow_If: